kitextech/fcu_io/README.md

 * __rc_raw__ - `fcu_common::ServoOutputRaw - Raw inputs in us from RC (for debugging)
 * __named_value/float/<name>__ - `std_msgs::Float32` - Dynamic publication automatically created from MAVlink.
 This is generally used for debugging code on the flight controller.
 * __named_value/int/<name>__ - `std_msgs::Int32` - Dynamic publication automatically created from MAVlink.
 This is generally used for debugging code on the flight controller.
-* __named_value/command_struct/<name>__ - `fcu_common::ExtendedCommand` - Dynamic publication automatically created from MAVlink.
+* __named_value/command_struct/<name>__ - `fcu_common::Command` - Dynamic publication automatically created from MAVlink.
 This is generally used for debugging the muxing of command structs on the flight controller.

 ## Services
 * __param_get__ - Retrieves a parameter from the flight controller.